djalbat/murmuration/README.md

 For more information on placeholders and performing queries in general, see the mysql package documentation [here](https://github.com/mysqljs/mysql#performing-queries).

-To make use of these functions, it is recommended that you create a file corresponding to each table or view, and name functions to reflect the SQL operation and parameters.
-THe SQL they employ can be read from files the names of which exactly match the function names.
+To make use of these functions, it is recommended that you create a file corresponding to each table or view, naming the functions therein to reflect the SQL operations and parameters.
+The SQL they employ can be read from files, the names of which exactly match the function names.
 For example:

 ```js
 const SELECT_USERNAME_FILE_NAME = 'table/user/selectUsername.sql',